Ginger

 1-3 teaspoons of fresh lime juice

-Pinch mineral salt
+Pinch of mineral salt

 Preparation